If you're looking for digital or downloadable fill-in-able AIA contracts, documents, and forms ... I have some good news!

 If you need to make changes it's as simple as editing what you entered and saving it (but you'll have to use a new original AIA document to print the one with changes because of the AIA requirements for using their forms).

-When you do have to use them though this software program is a minimal investment with the capabilities it has and the time it'll save you, allowing you to do things you *want* to do rather than having to drudge through endless paperwork that you *have* to do.
+This software program is a minimal investment with the capabilities it has and the time it'll save you.
+Now you can do things you *want* to do rather than having to drudge through endless paperwork that you *have* to do.

 Oddly enough when you look at it, the AIA forms aren't an investment in any way, they're an ongoing cost.